PricelyticsHub/Green-Index/README.md

   Figure 1.
 Steps to obtain green index
 </p>

-This four-step process is necessary to effectively compute the green index, and for a detailed explanation, please refer to the [paper](https://doi.org/10.1038/s41598-023-49845-0), and sample data was stored in the *'Data'* folder to replicate this calculation.
+This four-step process is necessary to effectively compute the green index, and for a detailed explanation, please refer to the [paper](https://doi.org/10.1038/s41598-023-49845-0), and sample data was stored in the *'DATA'* folder to replicate this calculation.

 Data in this repository consists of CSV files:

+- *calculated Greenness*: Converted value of GSV images in the *DATA* folder
 - *Data.csv*: Location of transaction sample data
-- *Green.csv*: Calculated street greenness and its location
+- *Street Greenness.csv*: Calculated street greenness and its location
 - *Green Index_Spatial Interpolation.csv*: Adjusted green index by implementing spatial interpolation

 ## Image Preprocessing and Calculating Green Index